canonical/checkbox/checkbox-ng/docs/manpages/plainbox-check-config.rst

     :path: check-config
     :nodefault:

-    This command can be used to validate and display PlainBox configuration.
+    This command can be used to validate and display Plainbox configuration.
-    It is also commonly available for PlainBox derivatives such as Checkbox, where it displays configuration files with additional variables not used by PlainBox.
+    It is also commonly available for Plainbox derivatives such as Checkbox, where it displays configuration files with additional variables not used by Plainbox.

 See Also
 ========